baiq-bq/document-parser/README.md

 Converts a DOCX file to PDF using the `soffice` CLI and returns a new PDF containing only the pages you specify.

+It requires LibreOffice to be installed and available in your PATH.

 ```ts
 import { extractPagesFromDOCX } from "@baiq/document-parser";
 const outPath = await extractPagesFromDOCX("file.docx", [1, 3]);